Kalundborg Bioenergy

 Overcoming the challenges

-Back in 2015, Bigadan tested the gas potential of fermentation residues (yeast cream and biomass fra biotech production) from Novo Nordisk and Novozymes at a biogas pilot facility.
-Handling yeast cream presented challenges due to its cumbersome nature and strict safety requirements.
-However, the results were promising, leading to the construction of a full-scale biogas plant and the establishment of a distribution channel for the fertilizer component.
+Back in 2015, Bigadan tested the gas potential of fermentation residues (yeast cream and biomass fra biotech production) from Novo Nordisk and Novonesis at a biogas pilot facility.
+The results were promising, leading to the construction of a full-scale biogas plant and the establishment of a distribution channel for the fertilizer component.

 This recycling of the by-product has notably resulted in a series of fertilizer products.
 The value of reusing this residue lies particularly in its nutrient content and plant availability, superior to standard livestock manure